-Laughter, love, and romance under partly sunny skies.
+Laughter, life, and romance under partly sunny skies.

-Laughter, love, and romance under partly sunny skies.
+Laughter, life, and romance under partly sunny skies.

 I write romance: m/f, m/m, and v/h, where the h is for human and the v is for vampire…or sometimes demon.
 I write funny.
 I don’t write angst.
 When I’m not writing I take care of tiny premature babies or teenagers, depending on whether I’m at home or at work.
 My husband is a soul of patience, my dog is the cutest thing evah(!), and we’re up to three ferrets.